-Please find below the comprehensive guide to ‘La Zona Especial Canarias’ (ZEC) – Click the below links in the table of contents to go to a question, or feel free to browse the whole guide.
+Below, you can find the comprehensive guide to ‘La Zona Especial Canarias’ (ZEC) – Click the links in the table of contents to go to a question, or feel free to browse the whole guide.

 1) What is the ZEC?

-The ZEC is a unique area which boasts a low tax rate and is part of the Canary Islands Economic and Fiscal Scheme (REF).
-Often referred to as one of Europe’s best kept secrets with a highly skilled workforce, a beautiful year round climate and 4% corporate tax rate, it’s hard to imagine any other place to start a new venture.
+The ZEC is a unique area that boasts a low tax rate and is part of the Canary Islands Economic and Fiscal Scheme (REF).
+Often referred to as one of Europe’s best-kept secrets with a highly skilled workforce, a beautiful year-round climate and a 4% corporate tax rate, it’s hard to imagine any other place to start a new venture.

 2) Where is the ZEC?

-The capital of the islands, Santa Cruz in Tenerife acting as the main hub for startups, entrepreneurs and SMEs.
-Traditionally known as a popular tourist destinations for Europeans, the islands are transforming into a bustling business community.
+The capital of the islands, Santa Cruz in Tenerife, is acting as the main hub for startups, entrepreneurs and SMEs.
+Traditionally known as a popular tourist destination for Europeans, the islands are transforming into a bustling business community.

-Due to the location, the ZEC is perfect for businesses who want to be involved with Europe while also having easy access to Africa, creating perfect opportunities for future expansion.
+Due to the location, La Zona Especial Canarias is perfect for businesses who want to be involved with Europe while also having easy access to Africa, creating perfect opportunities for future expansion.

-The strategic position of the islands mean they are in main international trade routes, connecting them easily to Europe, Africa and America.
+The strategic position of the islands means they are on main international trade routes, connecting them easily to Europe, Africa and America.
 The ZEC is fully established with the main maritime traffic routes, with 26 commercial ports and around 35 million of TM.

-With 8 airports across the islands, 6 of which are international and over 40 million passengers, the ZEC is well connected.
-On a weekly basis there is around 500 direct flights to the UK, over 400 to Germany, 50 to Africa and almost 2000 to Spain!
-Only a 2.5 hour flight to Spain, 4 hours to London and 2 hours to Casablanca, international business is simple.
+With 8 airports across the islands, 6 of which are international and transported almost 4 million passengers in 2021, the ZEC is well connected.
+On a weekly basis, there are around 500 direct flights to the UK, over 400 to Germany, 50 to Africa and almost 2000 to Spain!
+With only a 2.5-hour flight to Spain, 4 hours to London and 2 hours to Casablanca, international business is simple.

 3) Where Can Companies Set Up in the ZEC?

-As mentioned above the ZEC covers all of the Canary Islands the only conditions are the following:
+As mentioned above, La Zona Especial Canarias covers all of the Canary Islands.
+The only conditions are the following:

 4) Why is the ZEC Perfect for Businesses?

-Defined as the European California, the beautiful climate is just one of a huge list of reasons to move to the islands it is not hard to see why so many people are choosing to set up in the ZEC.
-Below is a few of the factors that help entities make their minds up:
+Defined as European California, the beautiful climate is just one of a huge list of reasons to move to the islands.
+It is not hard to see why so many people are choosing to set up in La Zona Especial Canarias.
+Below are a few of the factors that help entities make their minds up:

 Low Operational Costs

-The ZEC captures the best elements of Europe, with the beautiful climate of North Africa and incredibly reasonable operational costs.
-Companies who are looking into setting up or working within the ZEC would be naive to ignore the importance and value of developing a business within these Island chains.
-Below are just a couple of examples that show the sheer differences between central Europe and the ZEC.
+The ZEC captures the best elements of Europe, with the beautiful climate of North Africa and incredibly low operational costs.
+Companies who are looking for setting up or working within the ZEC would be naive to ignore the importance and value of developing a business within these Island chains.
+Below are just a couple of examples that show the sheer differences between central Europe and La Zona Especial Canarias.

-The Canary Islands boast cheaper petrol than Spain, UK, Germany and Ireland with an average of under €1 per litre.
-Office rent is vastly cheaper than the majority of European cities, for example €/m² averages at around 15 euros, whereas London is 90 euros, Madrid is around 30 euros and Berlin is 22 euros.
+The Canary Islands boast cheaper petrol than Spain, the UK, Germany and Ireland with an average of around €1 per litre.
+Office rent is vastly cheaper than the majority of European cities, for example, €/m² averages at around 15 euros, whereas London is 90 euros, Madrid is around 30 euros and Berlin is 22 euros.

-Just from these examples it is clear how even small businesses can experience huge differences in their operation costs within the ZEC.
+Just from these examples, it is clear how even small businesses can experience huge differences in their operating costs within the ZEC.

 High Quality Workforce

-It’s obvious that any business that is starting up would want to research and understand the workforce in that area, it would be short sighted for a company to set up in the location without first thi ZECnking about their long term goals, objectives and growth.
-Below is a brief look into the talent that is within the ZEC.
+It’s obvious that any business that is starting up would want to research and understand the workforce in that area.
+It would be short-sighted for a company to set up in the location without first thinking about their long term goals, objectives and growth.
+Below is a brief look into the talent that can be found within the ZEC.

 The Canary Islands provide a perfect place for companies searching for quality local talent, with great opportunities to grow and develop the workforces either via the 5 universities within the ZEC or enticing foreign talent.
-With 5 universities (2 public, 3 private), 39 international schools and around 180 professional training centers, local talent is not hard to find within the ZEC.
+With 5 universities (2 public, 3 private), 39 international schools and around 180 professional training centers, local talent is not hard to find within La Zona Especial Canarias.

 Around 10% of all of Spain’s yearly graduates are actually from Tenerife in fields from Law, Health Sciences, Maths, Business, Tourism, Telecom and many more!

-Looking externally, the islands are a hotspot for attracting highly skilled foreign workers, with a large percentage of inhabitants being international, with the majority knowing at least 2 languages, a trait invaluable in the business world.
+Looking externally, the islands are a hotspot for attracting highly skilled foreign workers, especially Digital Nomads, with a large percentage of inhabitants being international, with the majority knowing at least 2 languages, a trait invaluable in the business world.

-The Canary islands are renowned for retaining and attracting talent due to a number of factors such as the timezone (GMT), the yearly average temperatures of 22c (72f) and the highest sun hours in the whole of Europe!
+The Canary Islands are renowned for retaining and attracting talent due to a number of factors such as the timezone (GMT), the yearly average temperatures of 22°C (72°F), low prices and the highest sun hours in the whole of Europe!
 Thus providing investors, business owners and entrepreneurs with highly qualified, multicultural and intelligent talent.

 Connected to the World

-As aforementioned the ZEC is connected to the major trade routes by air and by sea.
+As aforementioned, La Zona Especial Canarias is connected to the major trade routes by air and by sea.
 Due to the exceptional connectivity and technological superiority of this zone, the ZEC has the perfect requirements to become a potential Air Hub for organizations that have operations between Europe, Africa and America.

-The D-ALiX project has created a ‘bridge’ linking Africa with Europe and America, the aim of which is to improve the competitiveness of the ZEC within the IT market and improve the technological resources of the ZEC even more.
+The D-ALiX project has created a ‘bridge’ linking Africa with Europe and America, the aim of which is to improve the competitiveness of La Zona Especial Canarias within the IT market and improve the technological resources of the ZEC even more.

 ZEC Tax Advantages